RuthBhatti/ruthbhatti-portfolio/README.md

   <h1>💼 Ruth Bhatti Portfolio</h1>
 </div>

-## 📖 Project Overview

-The Ruth Bhatti Portfolio is a personal website designed to showcase my skills, projects, and professional background.
-The website features sections for my bio, projects, skills, and contact information, providing a comprehensive view of my work as a software engineer and project manager.
+Ruth Bhatti Portfolio showcases a collection of my projects, skills, and experiences as a front-end developer.
+This portfolio is built to highlight my journey in web development, featuring responsive design and interactive elements.

 ## 🚀 Features

-- **Responsive Design:** The website adapts seamlessly to various devices, providing an optimal viewing experience on mobile, tablet, and desktop.
-- **Project Showcase:** Detailed sections for each project, highlighting the technologies used and providing links to the source code.
-- **Interactive Elements:** Smooth hover effects, transitions, and interactive components to enhance user engagement.
+- **🖥️ Project Showcase:** Displays a detailed portfolio of my projects, including descriptions, technologies used, and live links.
+- **📄 Resume Section:** Provides a downloadable version of my resume.
+- **📬 Contact Form:** Allows visitors to get in touch with me directly through the website.

 ## 🛠️ Getting Started